TanjaKec/bootcamp/content/day1/StatsConcepts/_index.en.markdown

 ## YOUR TURN 👇

-Make sure you can answer the followng questions:
+Make sure you can answer the following questions:

 1) What are the underlying ideas that enable a relationship between two variables to be investigated?

 2) What is the purpose of summary statistics?